 Call to Active Duty

 Students who receive orders for active military duty may request, in writing, a withdrawal or leave of absence from the University.
-In such cases, an original copy of the order should be presented to the class adviser (for undergraduate and continuing education students) or the dean of professional studies (for graduate students).
+In such cases, an original copy of the order should be presented to the class advisor (for undergraduate students) or the director of graduate studies.

 A withdrawal or leave of absence without academic and financial penalty may authorized, enabling students to receive grades of "W" and 100 percent refund of tuition and fees.